Ask users for Phone numbers

 • transcribe a number from another place and check that they’ve got it right

-Avoid reformatting telephone numbers
+Avoid reformatting phone numbers

 Research on this pattern